Lead Opinion

 Applying Irwin, we have held that the FTCA’s statute of limitations is not jurisdictional, and thus in appropriate circumstances the equitable tolling doctrine can

-The Government contends, however, that we should not equitably toll the statute of limitations in this case notwithstanding Santos‘s asserted diligence in pursuing her action and in doing so attempting to identify the correct defendants.
-It predicates this argument on the FTCA‘s savings clause, which deems timely claims brought erroneously in state court, rather than before the appropriate federal agency, within two years after they accrue.
+The Government contends, however, that we should not equitably toll the statute of limitations in this case notwithstanding Santos’s asserted diligence in pursuing her action and in doing so attempting to identify the correct defendants.
+It predicates this argument on the FTCA’s savings clause, which deems timely claims brought erroneously in state court, rather than before the appropriate federal agency, within two years after they accrue.
+28 U.S.C. § 2697(d)(5).
+The Government contends that inasmuch as Congress explicitly provided a statutory exception to the FTCA’s limitations period, we should not recognize additional nonstatutory equitable exceptions to the statutory limitations period.
+In support of its position, the Government cites TRW v.
+Andrews,

 The issue presented in TRW was whether a general discovery rule, which delays the beginning of a limitations period until the plaintiff knew or should have known of her injury, applied in determining when a claim accrues under the FCRA.
-The Court held that a general discovery rule was not applicable in calculating the FCRA‘s limitations period because the statute‘s text and structure establishing the two-year limitation period and in the same sentence a specific and limited exception for cases of willful misrepresentation, evinced congressional intent to preclude judicial implication of a broader discovery rule.
+The Court held that a general discovery rule was not applicable in calculating the FCRA’s limitations period because the statute’s text and structure establishing the two-year limitation period and in the same sentence a specific and limited exception for cases of willful misrepresentation, evinced congressional intent to preclude judicial implication of a broader discovery rule.
 The Court reasoned that a judicially recognized general discovery rule under the FCRA would render the narrower statutory misrepresentation rule “insignificant, if not wholly superfluous.”
-See id. at 31, 122 S.Ct. at 449.
-The Court explained that “[w]here Congress explicitly enumerates certain exceptions to a general prohibition, additional exceptions are not to be implied, in the absence of evidence of a contrary legislative intent.”
-Id. at 28, 122 S.Ct. at 447 (internal citations and quotation marks omitted).
+See id. at 31,

 We believe that Congress, in adopting the statute of limitations in the FTCA, did

-At bottom, the Government‘s argument seems to blur two issues: whether equitable tolling can apply to the FTCA‘s limitations period in any circumstance and whether it should apply in this case.
-We view the Government‘s arguments supporting the first contention as a subtle invitation to overrule Hughes, but we cannot take that step as that case is binding on us.
+At bottom, the Government’s argument seems to blur two issues: whether equitable tolling can apply to the FTCA’s limitations period in any circumstance and whether it should apply in this ease.
+We view the Government’s arguments supporting the first contention as a subtle invitation to overrule Hughes, but we cannot take that step as that case is binding on us.
 Third Circuit IOP 9.1.
 Consequently, we will address the second issue and do so below.

 Notwithstanding the foregoing cases, Irwin remains good law, for the Court in John R. applied but did not overrule Irwin in holding that its presumption that equitable tolling applied had been rebutted.
-John R., 128 S.Ct. at 755-56.
-Consequently, these cases do not lead us to conclude that equitable tolling cannot apply under the FTCA.
+John R.,

 C. Equitable Tolling Applies Here.

-Inasmuch as equitable tolling can apply in cases under the FTCA, we turn to the question whether we should equitably toll the FTCA‘s statute of limitations in this case.
+Inasmuch as equitable tolling can apply in cases under the FTCA, we turn to the question whether we should equitably toll the FTCA’s statute of limitations in this case.
 Equitable tolling, if available, can rescue a claim otherwise barred as untimely by a statute of limitations when a plaintiff has “been prevented from filing in a timely manner due to sufficiently inequitable circumstances.”
 Seitzinger v.
 Reading Hosp. & Med.
-Ctr., 165 F.3d 236, 240 (3d Cir.1999).
-“This occurs (1) where the defendant has actively misled the plaintiff respecting the plaintiff‘s cause of action; (2) where the plaintiff in some extraordinary way has been prevented from asserting his or her rights; or (3) where the plaintiff has timely asserted his or her rights mistakenly in the wrong forum.”
-Hedges, 404 F.3d at 751 (internal citations omitted); School Dist. v.
-Marshall, 657 F.2d 16, 19-20 (3d Cir.1981) (internal citations omitted).
+Ctr.,

 1. Santos Otherwise Diligently Pursued Her Claim.